Egypt's army chief turns on the president who promoted him

 "Insiders in the U.S. government and military were aware of him.
 He was a name that was mentioned when people talked about next generations," said Springborg.

-He had a favourable reputation among those who worked with him in the American military, although his course work was described as showing Islamist leanings, Springborg said.
+He had a favorable reputation among those who worked with him in the American military, although his course work was described as showing Islamist leanings, Springborg said.

 "Islamic ideology penetrates Sisi's thinking about political and security matters," he said, citing material Sisi produced while at the course.